3003h/Eros-FE/README.md

 ## Introduction

-n e-hentai/exhentai app make on flutter
+an e-hentai/exhentai app make on flutter

 ## Descriptions